Categories

 Below are the most important planning rules and criteria relevant to house extensions in Leeds.
 Your extension project must normally meet these standards for planning permission to be granted:

-• Size and Scale: Extensions should not overwhelm your existing house or be overbearing to neighbors.
+• Size and Scale: Extensions should not overwhelm your existing house or be overbearing to neighbours.
 Outward and upward expansions are regulated with maximum height and depth guidelines.

-• Impact on Neighbours: The extension shouldn’t cause loss of light, overshadowing, or invade privacy.
+• Impact on Neighbours: The extension shouldn’t cause loss of light, overshadowing, or invasion of privacy.
 Objections from neighbours can influence the decision process.

 • Appearance: New extensions must blend aesthetically with the property and surrounding area, using complementary materials and style.